Zinc IV Therapy

 Zinc can help keep you healthy

-Zinc fights oxidative stress, stimulates specific immune cells, and can even reduce how long you’re sick.
+Zinc fights oxidative stress stimulates specific immune cells, and can even reduce your sick time.

 Zinc helps skin heal.

 Zinc is necessary for a healthy inflammatory response, wound healing, and collagen synthesis.
 Doctors recognize zinc as an effective treatment for healing skin ulcers, burns, and other wounds.

 Zinc plays a critical role in maintaining the skin’s barrier, and low zinc levels are associated with a greater incidence of atopic dermatitis (eczema).

 Zinc reduces inflammation

 Zinc is an antioxidant that decreases oxidative stress and has been shown to diminish inflammatory protein markers.

 Oxidative stress and inflammation have been associated with various chronic diseases and conditions, including heart problems, cancer, and cognitive function.
 Preventing chronic inflammation and its associated diseases is immensely important in improving and protecting your overall health.